Patience is a virtue.

 8. Begin bleaching.

 After you mix the bleach, apply it evenly from roots to tips, starting at about a centimeter away from your scalp.
 Make sure each section is fully saturated before moving to the next.
 Once all of your hair is covered, put on the processing cap (or fold your foils) and wait for the magic to happen.
-As with your strand test, it’s important to check your strands every five to seven minutes.
+It’s important to check your strands every five to seven minutes.
 If the maximum exposure time has buzzed, you need to rinse out the bleach.
-Be sure to give your hair at least a week’s worth of rest before bleaching again.
+Be sure to give your hair at least a week’s worth of rest before bleaching dark hair again.

 9. While you wait, use a toner.